Ronin15/Armadillo_Madness_C3/GAME_MANUAL.md

 ## Overview

 - Armadillo Madness game manual.
+General tips on how the game and game mechanics work.

 ### General Game Intructions